 For the little ones, you should find some kind of children’s play area if not a paddling pool.

 At some river beaches, for example Cascalheira, you can sling a hammock up between trees and gently sway the day away in dappled shade.
-Even without a hammock, those who don’t fancy baking in the sun can easily find respite under a tree, without having to fork out for a beach hut or bring your own brolly although it is possible to hire shades and sunbeds at some places, such as Praia de Palheiros do Zorro near Coimbra.
+Even without a hammock, those who don’t fancy baking in the sun can easily find respite under a tree.

 No beach tat

-So, if you fancy an altogether easier day at the beach where you can relax and enjoy the water free from annoyances, check out what the Central Portugal region’s river beaches have to offer.
+So, if you fancy a stress-free day at the beach where you can relax and enjoy the water free from annoyances, check out what the Portugal’s river beaches have to offer.

 BEFORE YOU GO...